 A blob is a string of bits.
 The data produces the number of bits.
 The number of bytes that follow:

-floor((number of bits + 7) / 8)
+floor((number_of_bits + 7) / 8)

 The final byte is padded with 0